The ashes of a swashbuckling hero of

 Africa, winning the Distinguished Service Order, and when he was recalled to the

-- Zionist leader, journalist and orator born in Odessa
+colours during World War One he was almost 50 years old.- Zionist leader, journalist and orator born in Odessa

 - He founded the militant Zionist Revisionist movement that played an important role in the establishment of the State of Israel